DavidWells/serverless-workshop/_instructor/core-concepts/3-http-post-with-cors/README.md

 <!-- AUTO-GENERATED-CONTENT:START (GENERATE_LESSONS_STEPS)-->
 1. In `serverless.yml`, add the `cors` settings to `http` event.
 See the http event docs for more info http://bit.ly/2mkgV4P

-2. In `handler.js`, Set `headers` in the function response for CORS to work.  http://bit.ly/2mkgV4P
+2. In `handler.js`, set `headers` key of the function response object.

+    Set the `"Access-Control-Allow-Origin"` and `"Access-Control-Allow-Credentials"` headers.
+This is required for CORs to function properly.

+    For additional information, see the cors docs http://bit.ly/2FlFSWB

 3. After your handler has a response.
 It's time to deploy the `cors` enabled endpoint.
 Open your terminal and run the following command: